Tshiknn1/csc746_mmul_omp/README.md

 ## Configuring to use LIKWID on Perlmutter (Oct 2023)

-**the text that follows is from Oct 2023 and is out of date as of 10/2025**
+**the text that follows is from Oct 2023 and is out of date as of 10/2025** **DO NOT USE THESE COMMANDS -- They are here for historical reference only**

 As of the time of this writing (5 Oct 2023), please follow this sequence of steps exactly to use LIKWID on perlmutter.